hashicorp/consul/website/source/docs/upgrading.html.markdown

 ```
 $ consul -v
-Consul v0.7.0
+Consul Version: v0.7.0
-Supported Protocol Version(s): 2 to 3
+Protocol Version: speaks 2 by default, understands 2 to 3 (agent will automatically use protocol >2 when speaking to compatible agents)
 ```

-This says the version of Consul as well as the protocol versions this agent can understand.
+This says the version of Consul as well as the protocol versions this agent speaks and can understand.

 Note that sometimes Consul will default to speak a lower protocol version than it understands, in order to ease compatibility with older agents.
 For